Lash Out

 "Lash Out" is a song by German-Canadian-English singer Alice Merton.
+It was released on 30 May 2018, as the second single from her debut studio album, Mint (2019).

 Production

 Merton co-wrote the song with songwriter Dave Bassett.
 The song was released through Paper Plane Records and Mom + Pop Music on 30 May 2018 with a music video.
-The song includes a guitar-heavy track similar to Merton's other singles "No Roots" and "Hit The Ground Running."
+The song includes a guitar-heavy track similar to Merton's other singles "No Roots" and "Hit the Ground Running".
 The single was included in the American re-release of Merton's EP No Roots.
 The music video was co-directed by Max Nadolny and Jonas Stark, with shots recorded in Berlin and South Africa.